 2. Eating During the Flu

 When eating for the flu, you want something that won’t upset the stomach or throat easily.
-It’s therefore best to avoid excess sugar, fats, and stimulants.
+It’s best to avoid excess sugar, fats, and stimulants.
+Don’t drink alcohol or caffeine if possible, and try to stay away from anything greasy.

 These methods are all great for treating the flu.
 What’s the best flu treatment, though?…